Why Aviation KPIs Lagging and Leading Indicators Are Important

 - Planned crew vs real crew per shift.

-There are considerable more lagging indicator KPIs that can be used, but the more specific the KPI, the better.
+There are considerably more lagging indicator KPIs that can be used, but the more specific the KPI, the better.

 Related Aviation KPI Articles